G-Freart/homelab-kubernetes-provider/README.md

 This repo is intended for my home study and was not created with a production mode mindset.
 Ansible files could be improved to avoid some cut/paste using legacy task from external file, etc.

-ETCD are installed using the default a K8S stacked mode.
+ETCD are installed using the K8S default (stacked mode).

 Used part are :
 * ansible
 * terraform
 * keepalived (multiple VIP using vrrp)
 * haproxy
+* kubeadm
 * kubernetes
 * CRI : docker / crio / containerd
 * CNI : flannel / calico